Verca/tic-tac-toe/doc/howToModuleGuide.md

 Epics could be used for handling asynchronous code like API calls or action chaining (for more information read [redux-observable examples](reduxObservableExamples.md) or [epic section](module.md#epics-directory) in module documentation).

-- To load a data let's create an epic
+- To load the data let's create an epic
  - First, create a file `epics/loadItems.js`
  - Into this file insert this code:
   ```javascript